 About the Institute for Historical Justice and Reconciliation

-The Institute for Historical Justice and Reconciliation (IHJR) is a non-governmental organization seated in The Hague, the World Capital of International Justice.
+The Institute for Historical Justice and Reconciliation (IHJR) is a non-governmental organization seated in Leiden.
 IHJR is uniquely positioned at the crossroads of academia and advocacy.
 Since its inception in 2004, IHJR has been committed to promoting reconciliation, tolerance, and understanding in historically divided societies.
 To this end, IHJR uses the innovative and effective methodology of shared narratives to engage key local stakeholders in dealing with their past.
 The organization consists of a devoted group of full-time staff and interns who work passionately to further the Institute’s mission.

 For more information about our vision, mission and theory of change, see IHJR in Brief.